SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

 The main question is whether we should allow nodes to have identical coordinates.
 We should err on the side of having simpler code.
 Therefore I vote for having only unique coordinates.

-    Make sure each node has unique coordinates
+    _ Make sure each node has unique coordinates

+20161007-2200 - 20161007-2230: 30 minutes

+Actually, we just explored the option of making sure each node has unique coordinates and we found that it would prevent allowing time series rows where there are multiple population years.
+It would also prevent the current usage of node_id as integer index, which we are currently assuming as returned by networker.
+Let's just go the wkb route.

     Separate Coster from Networker and Sequencer
     Separate Aggregator